Skip to main content

 Will there be new equipment installed at my house?

 Yes.
 The old Network Interface Device (NID) you currently have will be replaced by a slightly larger Optical Network Terminal (ONT).
 The ONT converts the fiber signal into separate signal for voice, TV and internet.
 This unit will also require the mounting of a backup power supply if you take phone service.
 The ONT requires electricity.
 Since fiber cannot carry an electric power charge like copper used to, a battery backup is required to power your phone service in the event of a general power outage.
 This battery is designed to last for 8 or more hours, depending on phone usage.
 You may extend your backup power by purchasing a 24-hour battery backup option.
-Please contact one of our Customer Service Representatives if you would like to learn more about our 24-hour battery backup options.
+Please contact us if you would like to learn more about our 24-hour battery backup options.

 What should I expect during the upgrade?